thewillyhuman/uniovi.ed/README.md

 ```

 ###  Adding and Removing values
 Imagine that you want to add some values to an AVL tree.
-For that you have to call to the ```JAVA add(T value)```.
+For that you have to call to the ```add(T value)```.
 An example of that could be:
 ```JAVA
   // Adding some values to the tree. intTree.add(5);